-[C] For thousands of years, wild and domesticated plants have played crucial roles in the development of cultures and societies.
+(Offered as HIST 207 [C] and ENST 207) For thousands of years, wild and domesticated plants have played crucial roles in the development of cultures and societies.
 Students in this course will consider human relationships with plants from a global-historical perspective, comparing trends in various regions and time periods.
 We will focus on the Neolithic Agricultural Revolution, seed-saving practices, medicinal plants, religious rites, food traditions, biopiracy, agribusiness, and biofuels.
 Two class meetings per week.

 Our discussions will be guided by some of the following questions: To what extent is math ability an innate talent that you are either born with or not?
 How and why is variation in accomplishment in mathematics related to race, gender and socio-economic class?
 What mathematics should we teach in schools and how should those teachers be prepared?
 What is "math phobia," how does it develop and how can it be treated?
 How do attitudes towards math in the general public affect student learning?